vitest-dev/vitest/docs/guide/browser/webdriverio.md

 }
 ```

 Vitest opens a single page to run all tests in the same file.
-You can configure any property specified in `RemoteOptions` in `configs`:
+You can configure any property specified in `RemoteOptions` in `instances`:

 ```ts{9-12} [vitest.config.ts]
 import { defineConfig } from 'vitest/config'